Qabel/qabel.github.io/Qabel-Buffered-Data.md

 #### Module Data

-Each module shall save there buffered data in this area.
-The key of JSON object have to be the name of the module.
-The core provides getter and setter method.
+Each module shall save its buffered data in this area.
+The key of JSON object has to be the name of the module.
+The core provides getter and setter methods.